bpandola/advent-of-code/2020/README.md

 should have just hardcoded the 7 and 3.
 Worse, I missed the critical insight.
-I thought about using bit shifting to clean up my divide-by-twos, but if only I'd continued on that train of thought I might've realized that the whole number could simple be parsed as a string of bits!
+I thought about using bit shifting to clean up my divide-by-twos, but if only I'd continued on that train of thought I might've realized that the whole number could simply be parsed as a string of bits!

+Remarkable difference between my initial working code and my cleaned up version.
+It's really cool with a lot of these puzzles to see just how little code is required when you fully understand the problem set and are able to really boil the solution down to only what is necessary.

 This was an ingenious puzzle.
-Kudos to the AoC creator.
+Kudos to the AoC creator on this one.

 ## Day 6: Custom Customs